learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

 }
 ```

 In the example above, we'll see `"You should eat a big chocolate cake"` printed to the console.
-If we change the value of the `mood` variable to `sad` you'll see `"You should eat a pint of icecream"`.
+If we change the value of the `mood` variable to `sad` you'll see `"You should eat a pint of ice cream"`.
 If the value of `mood` changed to `"grumpy"`, the default statement would trigger and print out `"That's not a mood we support"`.

 + Define a function `switchAge` that accepts an age as a parameter.
 The case statement should switch on `age` and return `"You are a teenager"` if the age is 13, 14, 15, 16, 17, 18, or 19, and return `"You have an age"` as the default.